googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.27 A color glyph using a PaintComposite table to punch out a shape from the fill of a circle.**

+NOTE: In figure 5.27, the “A” is filled with green to illustrate that the color of the fill has no affect for the source out composite mode.
+Because that is the case, the black or red PaintSolid could have been re-used instead of adding a separate PaintSolid table.
+See 5.7.11.1.7.1 for more information on re-use of paint tables for such situations.

-NOTE: [Scalable Vector Graphics (SVG)][31] supports alpha channel masking using the &lt;mask&gt; element.
-The same effects can be implemented in COLR version 1 using a PaintComposite table by setting a pattern of alpha values in the source sub-graph and selecting the source in mode.
+[Scalable Vector Graphics (SVG)][31] supports alpha channel masking using the &lt;mask&gt; element.
+The same effects can be implemented in COLR version 1 using a PaintComposite table by setting a pattern of alpha values in the source sub-graph and selecting the source in composite mode.
 This is illustrated in figure 5.28.

 ![A PaintComposite table using the source in mode to implement an alpha mask.](images/colr_gradient_mask.png)